JanDroll/R_Group/README.md

-Material for the R working group at the chair of aquatic system biology
+This GitHub repository has the material used at the R working group of the chair of aquatic systems biology at the Technical University of Munich.